Xilinx/PYNQ/docs/source/8_iop_code.rst

 Example of Python Class Runtime Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The read method in the PMOD_ALS class will simply read an ALS sample and return that value to the caller.
-The following steps demonstrate a Python to Microblaze read transaction specfic to the ALS class.
+The following steps demonstrate a Python to MicroBlaze read transaction specfic to the ALS class.

 .. code-block:: python

     def read(self):

-First, the comand is written to the Microblaze shared memory using mmio.write().
+First, the comand is written to the MicroBlaze shared memory using mmio.write().
 In this case the value 0x3 represents a read command.
 This value is user defined in the Python code, and must match the value the C program running on the IOP expects for the same function.

 .. code-block:: python